Self Employment Income Support Scheme FAQs

 How much will I receive?

 The maximum payment will be a total of £7,500 and the claim will be paid directly to your bank account in one instalment.

 When can I apply?

 What criteria do I have to meet?

-The criteria are the same as for the previous grants and therefore in order to be eligible for the grant you:
+The criteria are the same as for the previous grants and therefore to be eligible for the grant you:

 - must have submitted your Self-Assessment income tax return for the tax year 2019/20